All How-To Guides

 Before You Start

-Thirty-plus years in this trade.
+Over 37 years in this trade.
 The majority of my frozen pipe calls come from one-family and two-family houses in Brooklyn and Queens with backyards.
 Every single winter.
 Same houses.
 Same pipes.

 Almost every one of those calls was preventable.
 The homeowner left a garden hose connected to the outdoor spigot.
 That's it.
 That's the call.
 A thirty-dollar hose connector causes a thousand-dollar pipe burst because nobody walked outside in October and unscrewed it.